justinmklam/pycascades-2019/conference-notes.md

 - when come across a wat, take the time to understand why.
 This will give you a deeper and more complex understanding of the language
 - https://github.com/glasnt/wat-references/blob/master/README.md

-## Takeaway

-+ No language is better than another; each has its own quirks.
+**Takeaway:** No language is better than another; each has its own quirks.
 Taking the time to understand why the quirks exist will help deepen your understanding of the language.

-# 02 - The Immutable
+## 02 - Al Sweigart: The Amazing Mutable, Immutable Tuple
-By Al Sweigart

 Slides available on bit.ly/amazingtuple